The Evolution of Treadmill: From Cruel History to the Fitness Centres

 Disadvantages of treadmill

-- As the prisoners, most of the users complain about being monotonous and causes loss of interest after a while.
+- Like the prisoners, most of the users complain about being monotonous and causes loss of interest after a while.

 - It compels a strict pace on the user’s, giving an unnatural feel while walking or running.